techCarpenter/brianjdevries.com/src/blog/2020-08-24-online-privacy.md

 ## Start a conversation

 What do you think?
-Start a conversation by [emailing me](mailto:brian@brianjdevries.com) or [messaging me on twitter](https://twitter.com/brianjdevries).
+Start a conversation by [emailing me](mailto:brian@brianjdevries.com)!

 [1]: https://www.mozilla.org/en-US/firefox/new/ "Firefox browser"
 [2]: https://duckduckgo.com/ "DuckDuckGo search engine"